The face was changed, yet the hand was known.

 Kill Chain

-Both execution paths originate from .vscode/tasks.json and fire simultaneously on folder open when VS Code automatic task execution is enabled.
+Both execution paths originate from .vscode/tasks.json and are configured to run on folder open when VS Code automatic tasks are allowed for the trusted workspace.

 Path 1 - env task, pipe-to-shell via Vercel

-vscode-settings-tasks-j227.vercel.app/api/settings/linux.
-The delivery URL is pushed approximately 200 characters off-screen by horizontal whitespace in the raw file. - Stage 2 loader prints
+vscode-settings-tasks-j227[.]vercel[.]app/api/settings/linux.
+The delivery URL is pushed off-screen by raw-line horizontal whitespace padding; the preserved task file showsleading_ws=233on the platform-specific command lines. - Stage 2 loader prints

 Authenticated(misdirection), downloads Stage 3 bootstrap vianohup. - Stage 3 (